SteinIAS/Noah/README.md

-NOAH
+Noah
 ====

-Stein IAS Web Development Template
+Stein IAS' Web Development Template

 ## Set up
 - Need to ensure you have everything on your machine